 Sweet Potato Casserole

-Slow-roasted Leg of Lamb
+Slow-roasted Lamb

 Apple Cider Sangria